Version 4.0

 Use block quotes with no quote marks when the quote is more than about 30 words.

-Only use double quote marks when quoting within a quote surrounded by single quotes marks.
+Only use double quote marks when quoting within a quote surrounded by single quote marks.

 Acronyms and abbreviations

-Do not use full stops in acronyms (e.g. US, UK, DSS).
+Do not use full stops in acronyms or state abbreviations (e.g. US, UK, DSS, Vic).

-See also 'Appendix E: Common acronyms and abbreviations'.
+See also 'Appendix D: Common acronyms and abbreviations'.

 Numbers, measurement and dates

-Spell out numbers one to nine, except for statistical text and percentages.
+Spell out numbers zero and one, except for statistical text and percentages.

 Use '%' rather than 'per cent' except when spelling out at beginning of a sentence.